-The Branch of the Embassy of the Republic of Belarus to Russia in Nizhny Novgorod and 7 offices of honorary consuls: Abkhazia, Austria, Hungary, Malta (opened in May 2017), Portugal, Slovenia, France (opened in June 2017) operate in the region.
+The Branch of the Embassy of the Republic of Belarus to Russia in Nizhny Novgorod and 6 offices of honorary consuls: Abkhazia, Austria, Malta (opened in May 2017), Portugal, Slovenia, France (opened in June 2017) operate in the region.

 Science and Education

-In the first half of 2018 12 universities including 1 non-state and 15 branches had a valid license in the Nizhny Novgorod Region.
+As of 2019 11 universities including 1 non-state and 15 branches had a valid license in the Nizhny Novgorod Region.

 Culture, Local Traditions

 The Nizhny Novgorod Region has always been famous for its crafts (more than 60% of crafts are concentrated in the region), ranking first in Russia in terms of the number of preserved folk art crafts.
 This is a unique experience throughout the country.